 So far, I’ve been implicitly using a particular form of the law stated by the 20th century French mathematician Émile Borel.

-In words, this formulation says that when the same random process is repeated a large number of times, the frequency of the possible outcomes will be approximately equal to their respective probabilities.
+In words, this formulation says that when the same random process is repeated a large number of times, the relative frequency of the possible outcomes will be approximately equal to their respective probabilities.

 Here’s the same statement, formulated as a mathematical limit (don’t worry if you’re not familiar with limits, I’ll explain what each of the terms means):